 (Local affiliate names are covered.)

-These examples are off-brand, off-message, and create a confusing experience for BGCA’s members.
+These examples are off-brand, off-message, and create a confusing brand experience for BGCA’s members.

 Instead of dealing with one-off requests to address the specific needs of every club (nearly impossible to manage with 4,100 local affiliates), BGCA gives its employees the ability to customize materials within approved guidelines on their portal.

-This not only removes the burden of one-off requests; it also empowers greater efficiency among all employees.
+This not only removes the burden of one-off requests; it also empowers greater efficiency among all team members.

 Marketers often wish for the ability to clone themselves.